-4This includes information on job starting date and comparisons to jobs in previous survey responses, allowing me to infer job status for non-survey years.
+&lt;sup>4This includes information on job starting date and comparisons to jobs in previous survey responses, allowing me to infer job status for non-survey years.

-5This methodology is an expansion of Ginther and Kahn (2017), which estimates postdoctoral experience by creating indicators for each year that a Ph.D. spends any time in a postdoctoral position.
+&lt;sup>5This methodology is an expansion of Ginther and Kahn (2017), which estimates postdoctoral experience by creating indicators for each year that a Ph.D. spends any time in a postdoctoral position.
 My previous work, Cheng (2020), constructs full career paths across all Ph.D. fields and includes experience in two additional job types (non-profit and government) and one additional employment status (unemployed).
 These additional employment types represent a small proportion of positions held by the biological science Ph.Ds. in this study and thus are not the focus of this paper's analysis.

-$^{^{6}}$ As a comparison, this places the biological sciences tenure-track gender gap on par with that of lawyers, another field in which women have become the majority of degree recipients but are underrepresented at the higher ranks of the profession (A Current Glance at Women in the Law 2006).
+&lt;sup>6As a comparison, this places the biological sciences tenure-track gender gap on par with that of lawyers, another field in which women have become the majority of degree recipients but are underrepresented at the higher ranks of the profession (A Current Glance at Women in the Law 2006).
 Female lawyers with children reduce their work hours by 11 percent, which contributes to the 10 percentage point gender gap on the lawyer partner track (Azmat and Ferrer 2015).

 academic sector, indicating the mechanism is specific to tenure-track positions.
 Men and women take on postdoctoral and for-profit industry positions at the same rates before and after having children.
-Among non-tenure track academic positions, the gender gap is the reverse of tenure-track positions: men and women start off in non-tenure track positions at the same rates before having children, but mothers with four-year-old children are 4 percentage points more likely to be in these positions than fathers with children of the same age.
-Non-tenure track positions also have a similar focus on research activities, with 39% of employees spending the most time on basic research compared to 36% of tenure-track employees.7 There is also no evidence of a lower quality research environment off the tenure track: although female academics are concentrated in non-tenure track positions, they are as likely to be at a Carnegie-classified "high research activity" institution as male academics before and after having children.8 Rather, higher work hours set tenure-track positions apart from other permanent positions, particularly as non-tenure track positions are in the same academic environment.
-On average, individuals in tenure-track positions work approximately 51 hours per week; individuals in industry and non-tenure track positions work approximately 47 hours per week.
+Among non-tenure track academic positions, the gender gap is the reverse of tenure-track positions: men and women start off in non-tenure track positions at the same rates before having children, but mothers are 4 percentage points more likely to be in these positions than fathers with children of the same age.
+These permanent positions have a similar focus on research activities: approximately 20 percent of tenure-track, non-tenure track, and industry employees state they spend the most work hours on basic research.
+There is also no evidence of a lower quality research environment off the tenure track: although female academics are concentrated in non-tenure track positions, they are as likely to be at a Carnegie-classified "high research activity" institution as male academics before and after having children.
+Rather, higher work hours set tenure-track positions apart from other permanent positions, particularly as non-tenure track positions are in the same academic environment.
+On average, individuals in tenure-track positions work 51 hours per week; individuals in industry and non-tenure track positions work approximately 47 hours per week.
 The former aligns with women's average pre-child working hours, and the latter aligns with women's average post-child working hours.
 Thus, the high hours-intensity of the tenure track may be pushing off mothers who are time-constrained by childcare.
 Mothers confirm this career-childcare tradeoff in their survey responses: after having children, women are more likely to list family-related reasons as a factor in changing jobs, working outside their Ph.D. field of study, or not working.
-Consistent with the prior literature, mothers move into occupations that offer greater worker flexibility and standardized hours like industry and non-tenure track.9
+Consistent with the prior literature, mothers move into occupations that offer greater worker flexibility and standardized hours like industry and non-tenure track.